1. kooparoona niara Cultural Tours

 6. Low Head and George Town

 Located along the eastern banks of the Tamar River, Low Head Historic Precinct is home to the oldest and longest active Pilot Stations in Australia.
-Visit the Maritime Museum and discover who the first European setters to arrive in the Tamar Valley back in 1804 were.
+The Maritime Museum occupies the 1835 convict-built Pilots' Row, the oldest and largest building on the site.
+It tells stories of shipping on the Tamar River and has an extensive display of relics from the days of sail and steam.
 Other places of interest you can visit on the site include the Low Head Lighthouse or the Foghorn which is still sounded at noon each Sunday.
 A few minutes drive away in George Town, you can visit the Bass and Flinders Maritime Museum to learn about the explorers who sailed the sloop Norfolk right into the Tamar River in 1798.

 YOU MIGHT ALSO LIKE